What is the space now?

 - A wall walk of the Castle walls will enable people to make sense of the Castle area

-- A new entrance to the Debtor’s Prison will be created for museum visitor
+- A new entrance to the Debtor’s Prison will be created for York Castle Museum visitors

-- The court will continue to be there, it needs to be vehicle access to the court and for there to be no loud noise during the day
+- The Crown Court will continue to be there, it needs to have vehicle access to the court and for there to be no loud noise during the day

 In the future Eye of York, what are people doing?